-- Considered the effects of the cost-of-living crisis and trying to keep rents affordable. - Considered the current high inflation rate of 10%+ and what effect that will have on rents and our ability to carry out improvement works next year.
+- Considered the effects of the cost-of-living crisis and trying to keep rents affordable. - Considered our commitment to you to continually invest money in your houses. - Considered the current inflation rate of 4.6% and what effect that will have on rents and our ability to carry out improvement works next year. - Considered the impact it will have on our cash reserves if costs are set higher than income provides for.